Anexity/DWGinofficalBackup/README.md

 **None** of these are my personal projects.
 This is but a file repo to find deleted versions.

-**IF YOURE AN AUTHOR, AND WANT THESE GONE LET ME KNOW, IM ON THE DC "officialanexity", I WILL WITHOUT ANY ARGUEMENT DELETE ALL FILES**
+**IF YOURE AN AUTHOR, AND WANT THESE GONE LET ME KNOW, MY DC IS "officialanexity", I WILL WITHOUT ANY ARGUEMENT DELETE ALL FILES**

 # Assetto Mods inoffical Backup